adamsilver/fdpb/07-a-filter-form.md

 But, you should note that, unlike the browser, it doesn’t tell users how long is left, or if the connection is slow.
 In the next chapter, we’ll look at ways to provide an accurate progress bar with AJAX.

 Also, the loading spinner, in it’s current form, is only determinable by sighted users.
-To provide a comparable experience (principle 1) for screen reader users, we’ll employ a live region (as first set out in 2, “A Checkout Flow”).
+To provide a comparable experience (principle 1) for screen reader users, we’ll employ a live region (as first set out in 2, “Checkout”).

 ```HTML
 <div aria-live="assertive" role="alert" class="visually-hidden">Loading products.</div>